-- 3.11 The Bank's off-balance sheet items comprise - (a) a contingent exposure (USD21.95 million) associated with the issuance of guarantees for investment related funding made by financial institutions to the Bank's investment projects.
-Since these may expire without being drawn upon, the total contract amounts do not necessarily represent future cash requirements; - (b) commitments to finance and invest totaling USD 41.14 million, and - (c) restricted investment accounts of USD16.8 million (see notes to financial statements for details).
+- 3.11 The Bank's off-balance sheet items comprise: - a.
+Contingent exposure of US\$ 23.97 million associated with the issuance of guarantees for investment related funding made by financial institutions to the Bank's investment projects.
+Since these may expire without being drawn upon, the total contract amounts do not necessarily represent future cash requirements: - b.
+Commitments to finance and invest of US\$ 61.64 million, and - Restricted investment accounts of US\$ 3.68 million (refer to statement of changes in off-balance equity of investment account holders to the financial statements).